I keep having the same conversation over and over.

 If I need to, knowing I am perceiving things accurately despite his words, I can gently query the info I’m being given and see if a more honest answer might be just under the surface.
 “I’m reading you as a little overwhelmed, is that accurate?
 It’s ok if you don’t want to process feelings or be there for venting, not everybody wants to do that all the time, just let me know if that’s all it is, ok?”
 If I skip the erasure of my reality and trust that little voice inside myself that says “hm, no, wait, these words and these sense perceptions are shearing off each other,” maybe I’ll be strong enough to ask a clarifying question, offer understanding, and get a more accurate answer.

 Here is another example.
 I was house hunting with a close male friend who generally treats me very well.
 I said “I’ll drive around and look for signs of places to rent in windows.”
 He, under stress, disparagingly waved away my idea with an extremely condescending tone that communicated that I must be a complete idiot.
 “No one puts signs in windows here,” he snaps, sneering.
 “Have you ever seen a sign in a window?
 People just use Craigslist.”
 I, automatically trusting his perceptions over my own, immediately think “wow I must be stupid, why didn’t I notice that this city is different from where we grew up” and abandon that plan in shame.
-I think somewhere in the back of my mind, “oh but I thought I saw some signs in windows in that neighborhood just north of here,” but I am confused and I think I must be remembering wrong.
+I think somewhere in the back of my mind, “oh but I could have sworn I saw signs in apartment building windows in that neighborhood just north of here,” but I am confused and I think I must be remembering wrong.

 Two weeks later I am visiting a friend in their new apartment and I ask “how’d you find this place?” and she says “Oh, I answered a sign in a window.
 Some of the best ones you find that way because the older generation who have been renting for a long time and don’t jack up rent are used to doing it that way and don’t use Craigslist.”
 I stop.
-I realize that I have discovered a moment in which I had automatically superseded my own self-trust with an assumption that a male friend must know better.
+I realize that I have discovered a moment in which I had automatically superseded my own physical sense-perceptions with an assumption that a male friend must know better.

 And yes, women gaslight people, too.
 But patriarchy and structural sexism mean that the effects land differently.
 In that last example the friend agreed that he has been taught all his life to trust his perceptions, and so he would not have skipped to abandoning his own ideas when presented with mine.
 People gendered female are relentlessly undermined.